Schema (Kant): Criticism

-According to Professor W. H. Walsh, there is an apparent discrepancy in Kant's central arguments about schematism.
-Kant, according to Professor Walsh, first claimed that empirical concepts do not require schemata.
+According to W. H. Walsh, there is an apparent discrepancy in Kant's central arguments about schematism.
+Kant, according to Walsh, first claimed that empirical concepts do not require schemata.
 Only pure concepts need schemata in order to be realized.
 This is because pure concepts are totally different from intuitions, whereas, empirical concepts are abstracted from intuitions and are therefore homogeneous with them.
 But in another part of his chapter, Kant states that mathematical concepts have schemata.
 "In fact," he wrote, "it is schemata, not images of objects, that lie at the basis of our pure sensible (i.e., geometrical) concepts."
 In discussing schematism as the method of representing in one image a certain mathematical quantity according to a certain concept, he wrote: "This representation of a general procedure of the imagination by which a concept receives its image, I call the schema of such concept."
 With regard to pure concepts, Kant then declares, "The schema of a pure concept of the understanding, on the contrary, is something which can never be made into an image … ."

-Kant, according to Professor Walsh, has two distinct ways of describing schemata.
+Kant, according to Walsh, has two distinct ways of describing schemata.
 "Sometimes, as at the beginning of his discussion, he speaks as if a schema were a feature of things which could be pointed to … ".
 In another place, Kant " … speaks as if schematism were a procedure … ."